Locations:

 A note from Cleveland Clinic

-It may be unnerving to find an unusual lump on your or your child’s neck, even if the lump doesn’t hurt.
-Many times, mysterious lumps turn out to be cysts, such as branchial cleft cysts that are benign and that your healthcare provider can remove surgically.
-Talk to your healthcare provider any time you notice a lump on your neck or your child’s neck.
-They’ll diagnose the problem and recommend treatment.
+It’s unnerving to find a lump on your neck, even if the lump doesn’t hurt.
+Many times, mysterious lumps turn out to be cysts.
+Branchial cleft cysts are almost always noncancerous.
+If you have one that causes problems, your healthcare provider can remove it with surgery.
+If you notice something that doesn’t seem quite right, let your healthcare provider know.
+They can determine the cause and recommend appropriate treatment.

 Medically Reviewed